 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Tyman plc reported total carbon emissions of approximately 98,390,000 kg CO2e for Scope 1 and 16,827,000 kg CO2e for Scope 2, with a significant contribution from Scope 3 emissions at about 610,085,000 kg CO2e, primarily from purchased goods and services.
-This reflects a commitment to transparency in their carbon footprint across all scopes.
-Tyman has set ambitious reduction targets, committing to a 46.2% reduction in absolute Scope 1 and Scope 2 GHG emissions by 2030, using 2019 as the base year.
-Additionally, they aim to reduce Scope 3 emissions from purchased goods and services by 27.5% within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support efforts to limit global warming to 1.5°C. In the UK, Tyman's emissions for 2022 were reported at approximately 435,000 kg CO2e for Scope 1 and 1,002,000 kg CO2e for Scope 2, indicating a focused effort on reducing their operational impact.
-The company has demonstrated a commitment to sustainability and climate action, reflecting its role in the building products sector.
-Overall, Tyman's climate commitments and emissions data underscore their proactive approach to addressing climate change and reducing their environmental impact.
+This data reflects a commitment to transparency in their carbon footprint, with emissions disclosed across all three scopes.
+Tyman has set ambitious reduction targets through the Science Based Targets initiative (SBTi).
+The company aims to achieve a 46.2% reduction in absolute Scope 1 and Scope 2 GHG emissions by 2030, using 2019 as the baseline year.
+Additionally, Tyman is committed to reducing Scope 3 emissions from purchased goods and services by 27.5% within the same timeframe.
+These targets align with the necessary reductions to limit global warming to 1.5°C. In the UK, Tyman's emissions for 2022 included approximately 435,000 kg CO2e for Scope 1 and 1,002,000 kg CO2e for Scope 2, indicating a focused effort on managing their operational emissions.
+The company’s commitment to sustainability is further underscored by their ongoing initiatives to enhance energy efficiency and reduce overall environmental impact.
+Overall, Tyman plc is actively working towards significant emissions reductions, demonstrating a proactive approach to climate commitments in the building products sector.

 Access structured emissions data, company-specific emission factors, and source documents